by Kelly Broadwater, LPA, LCMHC, CEDS-S

 About the Author:

-Kelly Broadwater, LPA, LCMHC, CEDS-S, is a psychologist and certified eating disorders specialist.
-She has nearly 20 years of expertise in working with bariatric patients and has developed a comprehensive aftercare program for WLS patients at her practice, the Chrysalis Center for Counseling & Eating Disorder Treatment.
-She speaks nationally on topics related to bariatric care and eating disorders.
+Kelly Broadwater, LPA, LCMHC, CEDS-S, is a psychologist and certified eating disorder specialist who has treated post-operative bariatric surgery patients for nearly 20 years.
+She is passionate about providing effective bariatric aftercare and does so at her practice, The Chrysalis Center for Counseling & Eating Disorder Treatment.
+Kelly frequently presents on topics related to post-op addiction and eating disorders.
+She enjoys educating other healthcare professionals and is currently co-authoring a book to be published in 2023.